Mr S. Iswaran

 He then joined the private sector, as Director for Strategic Development at Singapore Technologies Pte Ltd. Later, as Managing Director at Temasek Holdings, he undertook investments, takeover, buy-out and merger transactions in the pharmaceuticals, biotech, hi-tech manufacturing, transport and logistics sectors.

-Mr Iswaran has been elected as a Member of Parliament in five General Elections since 2 January 1997.
-Prior to his Cabinet appointment in 2006, he served on several Government Parliamentary Committees, and as the Deputy Speaker of Parliament from September 2004 to June 2006.
+Mr Iswaran has been elected as a Member of Parliament in six General Elections since 2 January 1997.
+Prior to his appointment to Cabinet in 2006, he served on several Government Parliamentary Committees, and as the Deputy Speaker of Parliament from September 2004 to June 2006.

 Mr Iswaran read Economics at the University of Adelaide and graduated with First Class Honours.
 He also holds a Masters in Public Administration from Harvard University.